mkipling/p/_a/juggling.md

 In rare cases, objects juggled take on a personality, they become animated with energy and emotion.
 Juggling becomes performance, and can evoke emotions.

+`
+One day a centipede walked by a frog,
+Who asked "Which leg comes after which?"
+She said, "I've never thought about it much",
+So just then she did, and fell in a ditch!
+`